Drugmakers fear short-term 'turmoil' as China probes widen

-Eli Lilly said it had also been visited by officials in the same city of Shenyang as part of a "routine" probe which had started earlier this year, while the CEO of AstraZeneca, which has a sales executive in detention in Shanghai, warned of short-term "turmoil" in the sector.
+Eli Lilly (LLY.N) said it had also been visited by officials in the same city of Shenyang as part of a "routine" probe which had started earlier this year, while the CEO of AstraZeneca (AZN.L), which has a sales executive in detention in Shanghai, warned of short-term "turmoil" in the sector.

 The latest developments suggest a series of probes into over-pricing and alleged bribery in the industry may have a broad impact, in a market that has been a particular bright spot for Western pharmaceuticals who face slowing sales at home.